meitalbensinai/AlgoTrainingNoSol/Algo - Common Ground/README.md

 # Guide

-This training relies on two books:
+This part of training relies on three books:

 (1) Introduction To Algorithms.